bitcoin-dot-org/Bitcoin.org/_includes/guide_contracts.md

 stack. `OP_2`
 specifies that 2 signatures are required to sign; `OP_3` specifies that 3 public keys (unhashed) are being provided.
-This is a 2-of-3 multisig script, more generically called a m-of-n script (where *m* is the *minimum* matching signatures required and *n* in the *number* of public keys provided).
+This is a 2-of-3 multisig scriptPubKey, more generically called a m-of-n scriptPubKey (where *m* is the *minimum* matching signatures required and *n* in the *number* of public keys provided).

 Bob gives the redeemScript to Charlie, who checks to make sure his public key and Alice's public key are included.
-Then he hashes the redeemScript, puts it in a P2SH output, and pays the satoshis to it.
+Then he hashes the redeemScript, to create a P2SH scriptPubKey, and pays the satoshis to it.
 Bob sees the payment get added to the block chain and ships the merchandise.

 Unfortunately, the merchandise gets slightly damaged in transit.
 Charlie wants a full refund, but Bob thinks a 10% refund is sufficient.
 They turn to Alice to resolve the issue.
-Alice asks for photo evidence from Charlie along with a copy of the unhashed redeemScript Bob created and Charlie checked.
+Alice asks for photo evidence from Charlie along with a copy of the redeemScript Bob created and Charlie checked.

 After looking at the evidence, Alice thinks a 40% refund is sufficient,